-You might also have tried cedevita, a drink that Croatians like to drink on hot summer days.
+You might have also tried cedevita, a drink that Croatians like to drink on hot summer days.
 It is a powdery substance that is mixed with water and comes in different flavours.

 Beer ( pivo) is one of the most popular drinks in Croatia, especially during hot summer nights.
 Nowadays nearly every brewery offers both dark beer ( tamno pivo) and lager beer ( svijetlo pivo).
 The most common beers are: Ožujsko, Karlovačko, Osječko, Velebitsko pivo, Tomislav and Pan.

 Vino means wine.
 Red wine ( crno vino) and white wine ( bijelo vino) are separated into continental ( kontinentalna) and coastal ( primorska) wines.
 The best known continental wines are Graševina, Frankovka, Rajnski rizling, Cabernet Sauvignon, Merlot, Chardonnay, Škrlet, Silvanac zeleni, Pinot sivi and bijeli.
 The most popular coastal wines are Plavac mali, Babić, Dingač, Pošip, Malvazija, Žlahtina, Teran.